- Trinity College & Wellspring

 - Professional Development

-Trinity College is an accredited level 1 Private Education Provider.
+Trinity College is an accredited Category One Private Education Provider.

 The DipPTh comprises 240 credits, is NZQA level 6, with a standard of EILTS 6.5 required for admission.
 Structured as a two year, full-time programme, DipPTh students may expect to be involved for 2400 hours of study, ministry practice and theological reflection.
 The method of assessment is through presentation of portfolio work involving a variety of essays, book reviews, critiqued presentations, and online learning assessments.
 Cross crediting and recognition of prior learning credits are available for students with a theological degree in the core disciplines.